Rav Kook Torah

 Zalman Shazar, the third president of the State of Israel, was a childhood friend of Rav Kook’s most prominent disciple — Rabbi David Cohen, known as the Rav HaNazir.
 Shazar and Rabbi Cohen both relocated to Jerusalem, where they renewed their former friendship.

-Zalman Shazar described an extraordinary encounter that he witnessed during the month of Elul, the month of reflection and repentance leading up to Rosh Hashanah.
+Below is Shazar’s description of an extraordinary encounter that took place during Elul, the month of reflection and repentance leading up to Rosh Hashanah.

 When I rediscovered Rabbi David Cohen in Jerusalem, he was steadily ascending in the world of mysticism and silence.
 One day in Elul, I went to visit him in Rav Kook’s house.
 It was before the High Holidays, and I wanted to absorb some of his spirit of purity and holiness.